Thingwall: History

 From the Old Norse þing vollr, meaning 'assembly field', the name indicates that it was once the site of a Germanic thing (or þing).
 Similar place names in the British Isles include Tynwald, Dingwall, and Tingwall; see also Thingvellir in Iceland and Tingvoll in Norway.
+A place called "Tingvalla" can also be found in the swedish town Karlstad where it can be dated back to the viking age as a councel- and marketplace.

 The settlement was recorded in the Domesday Book of 1086 as Tuigvelle, and has been variously known as Fingwalle (1180); Thingale (circa 1250); Thynghwall (1426).

-Previously a township in Woodchurch Parish, Wirral Hundred, it was added to Birkenhead county borough in 1933.
-The population was 52 in 1801, 96 in 1851 and 156 in 1901.
+Thingwall was formerly a township in the parish of Woodchurch, in Wirral Hundred, in 1866 Thingwall became a separate civil parish, on 1 April 1933 the parish was abolished and merged with Birkenhead St Mary and became part of Birkenhead county borough.
+The population was 52 in 1801, 96 in 1851, 156 in 1901 and 652 in 1931.

 Traditional buildings/walls in the area are constructed of locally-quarried yellow sandstone.
 Several small sandstone quarries once existed in the area including one at the top of the appropriately named Quarry Lane.
 Little evidence of these quarries now exists as the land has been redeveloped for housing or for the construction of a second above-ground fresh water reservoir.

 Thingwall Mill was constructed in the eighteenth century on the site of a much older medieval mill.
 Damaged in a storm in 1897 and subsequently disused, the mill was demolished in 1900.
 However, remnants of the building, including the original millstone, can still be found on Mill Road.

 Thingwall Hall was built in 1849 for a Liverpool merchant and demolished in 1960.
 It was part of the Royal Liverpool Children's Hospital from 1917, providing care for long-term patients.

 On 1 April 1974, local government reorganisation in England and Wales resulted in most of Wirral, including Thingwall, being transferred from the county of Cheshire to Merseyside.